 While it may be a small town, there are some amazing restaurants in Alvin, TX that are well worth a stop.

-I spent a couple of days exploring the Alvin area and let me tell you one of my favorite things to do there was eat.
+I spent a couple of days exploring the area and let me tell you one of my favorite things to do in Alvin was eat.
 Maybe that comes as no surprise – it’s one of my favorites anywhere.

 There were just so many wonderful people serving unique dishes though!
 Like the Brisket Macdilla at Smokin D’s or the Go Pig or Go Home from Gordon Street Tavern.